webqit/quantum-js/README.md

 ## Idea

-Imperative programs are really the foundation for *state* and *effect* and the relationship between them - the very things we try to model today at an abstract level using, sometimes, functional reactive primitives as seen above, and sometimes some other means to the very end.
-But, that's really to say **what we do is, for the most part, a case of replicating _existing machine-level concepts_**!
+Imperative programs are really the foundation for *state* and *effect* and the relationship between them - the very things we try to model today at an abstract level using, sometimes, functional reactive primitives as above, and sometimes some other means to the very end.
+But, that's really to say **what we do is, for the most part, replicating _existing machine-level concepts_**!

 <details><summary>Learn more</summary>